dusmcd/mcscript_v3/README.md

 - In the home directory, run `make main`
 - This will open a REPL where you can start typing commands (see below for syntax)

+**Testing**
+- In the home directory, run `make test`
+- Test results will be printed to standard output => failures will be printed to standard error

 ## Syntax and Basic Usage

 **Variables**